Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Introduction

-Meanwhile, theoretical analysis of quasiperiodic multilayer systems generally has a difficulty due to the lack of periodicity, where Bloch theorem and the band picture in the momentum space representation cannot be directly applied.
-One standard approach to these multilayer systems is to study sufficiently large systems in the real space representation.
-While such real space approach is in principle applicable to general quasiperiodic systems, the numerical cost is usually large since one needs to treat a large system size \cite{PhysRevResearch.5.043164,PhysRevResearch.1.022002,PhysRevB.95.024509,doi:10.7566/JPSJ.84.023701,PhysRevB.105.104410,matsubara2023ferromagnetically,PhysRevB.102.115108,PhysRevResearch.5.043164,PhysRevResearch.1.022002,PhysRevB.95.024509,doi:10.7566/JPSJ.84.023701,doi:10.7566/JPSJ.89.074703,PhysRevB.106.064506}.
+Meanwhile, theoretical analysis of multilayer thin films (MLTFs) generally has a difficulty due to the lack of periodicity, where Bloch theorem and the band picture in the momentum space representation cannot be directly applied.
+One standard approach to these multilayer systems is to extract a finite but sufficiently large region from the quasiperiodic system in the real space representation.
+While such real space approach is in principle applicable to general quasiperiodic systems, the numerical cost is usually large since one needs to treat a large system size for extrapolation to infinite system size\cite{PhysRevResearch.5.043164,PhysRevResearch.1.022002,PhysRevB.95.024509,doi:10.7566/JPSJ.84.023701,PhysRevB.105.104410,matsubara2023ferromagnetically,PhysRevB.102.115108,PhysRevResearch.5.043164,PhysRevResearch.1.022002,PhysRevB.95.024509,doi:10.7566/JPSJ.84.023701,doi:10.7566/JPSJ.89.074703,PhysRevB.106.064506}.

-An alternative and more efficient approach is the Brillouin zone (BZ) folding method \cite{Koshino_2015}.
-This approach makes use of periodicity for each layer.
+While several approaches from the reciprocal space have been investigated \cite{K-Niizeki_1990,Niizeki1990,PhysRevResearch.4.013226}, one of the most efficient approaches for the multilayer systems is the Brillouin zone (BZ) folding method \cite{Koshino_2015}.
+This approach makes use of periodicity for each layer that composes quasiperiodic multilayer systems.
 Since each layer is periodic, we can define Bloch bases in each layer, whereas the quasiperiodicity is introduced by the interlayer couplings.
 In the BZ folding method, this quasiperiodicity is incorporated as a shift of the momentum between different layers.
-This treatment based on momentum space picture allows to substantially reduce the numerical cost, compared with the conventional real space approach \cite{PhysRevB.99.245401,PhysRevLett.127.147203,PhysRevB.99.165430}.
+This treatment based on the momentum space picture allows us to substantially reduce the numerical cost, compared to the conventional real space approach \cite{PhysRevB.99.245401,PhysRevLett.127.147203,PhysRevB.99.165430}.
 Specifically, one needs to treat a large Hamiltonian with its dimension proportional to the system size in the real space approach, whereas the size of the Hamiltonian is reduced to the number of BZ folding times the size of the Bloch Hamiltonian defined on each layer in the BZ folding method.
+Thus the BZ folding method provides a standard tool for studying the electronic structure of multilayer systems with its applicability to general quasiperiodic multilayers and reduced numerical cost.